Ana Gantman, lab director

 Wil Cunningham (professor of psychology, university of toronto)

-Ajua Duker (postdoctoral researcher, new york university)
+Ajua Duker (assistant professor, new york university)

 Peter Gollwitzer (professor of psychology, new york university)